ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> Pathogenic _GLA_ variants cause Fabry disease by **decreased gene product level or altered gene product sequence**.
+   <td style="text-align:left;"> \n*Pathogenic _GLA_ variants cause Fabry disease by **decreased gene product level or altered gene product sequence**.
 The disease mechanism is loss of function (PMID: 18940466; 26937390; 6023233; 2539398). _GLA_ pathogenic variants result in mRNA instability and/or severely truncated a-galactosidase A (a-Gal A) enzyme or an enzyme with markedly decreased activity (NBK1292).

  Fabry disease is an X-linked lysosomal storage disease caused by pathogenic variants in the _GLA_ gene leading to a greatly reduced or absent activity of a-Gal A, responsible for metabolizing glycosphingolipids.
 This condition is associated with a progressive accumulation of globotriaosylceramide (Gb3) and its deacylated form, globotriaosylsphingosine (lysoGb3), potentially affecting any organ or tissue (PMID: 32640076).
  **Fabry disease is inherited in an X linked manner**.
 Heterozygous females typically have milder symptoms at a later age of onset than males.
 Rarely, they may be relatively asymptomatic throughout a normal life span or may have symptoms as severe as those observed in males with the classic phenotype (NBK1292).